zchapman24/full-stack-repetitions/README.md

 The final step required for you to have successfully created a rapid full stack application is to add a return that displays all of the data you fetched and saved in your state.
 Remember it does not have to be pretty, you just want to make sure it is there.

 ## CHECKPOINT 4
-- Here is another great point to revert to a previous checkpoint to get repetitions in.
+- Here is another great point to roll back to [CHECKPOINT 3](#checkpoint-3) in order to get more repetitions in.
 Empty your APP.jsx file and walk through the *Clean Slate* section once more.

 ## Congrats
 Congratulations you did it.
 You created a full stack application, you should be proud of your progress.
 Your next step is to tear it all down and start from the beginning, then rinse and repeat.
 Each time trying to do it a little quicker and with a little less guidance each time.
 Do not worry about memorizing syntax, instead remembering where to find the needed syntax, or the next set of steps.
 Progressing little by little, until you are creating full stack applications in your sleep.